CNES/S1Tiling/docs/scenarios.rst

 Produce maps of Ellipsoid Incidence Angles
 ++++++++++++++++++++++++++++++++++++++++++

-S1Tiling permits producing :ref:`maps of cosine, sine and/or tangent of the incidence angle over the WGS84 ellipsoid <ia-files>`, thanks to :ref:`S1IAMap program <S1IAMap>`.
+S1Tiling can produce :ref:`maps of cosine, sine and/or tangent of the incidence angle over the WGS84 ellipsoid <ia-files>`, thanks to :ref:`S1IAMap program
+<S1IAMap>`.
 See :ref:`dataflow-eia` for more detailed information on the internal operation sequencing.